Last updated March 30, 2020. We will update blog posts when more information is released.

-This will apply to working Albertans who don't have another source of compensation (including Employment Insurance) and must self-isolate.
+This benefit will apply to working Albertans who don't have another source of compensation (including Employment Insurance) and must self-isolate.

 It also applies to sole caregivers of a dependent who must self-isolate.